 - 2 Relevance feedback: Basics

-- 3 Relevance feedback: Details
+- B Relevance feedback: Details

 - 4 Query expansion

-Query expansion
+Query Expansion

-- Query expansion is another method for increasing recall. - We use "global query expansion" to refer to "global methods for query reformulation". - In global query expansion, the query is modified based on some global resource, i.e. a resource that is not querydependent. - Main information we use: (near-)synonymy of terms - A publication or database that collects (near-)synonyms is called a thesaurus. - We will look at two types of thesauri: manually created and automatically created.
+- Query expansion is another method for increasing recall. - We use "global query expansion" to refer to "global methods for query reformulation". - In global query expansion, the query is modified based on some global resource, i.e. a resource that is not querydependent. - Main information we use: (near-)synonymy - A publication or database that collects (near-)synonyms is called a thesaurus. - We will look at two types of thesaurus: - Manually created dictonaries are hardly used - automatically created.